darcfrey/Buzz-Bank/README.md

 # BUZZ BANK WEB APP (WIP)

 This a web bank based on frontend technologies (HTML, CSS and JavaScript).
-It is based on frontend alone, so users will lose progress if browser is refreshed.
+It is based on frontend alone.
+Activities performed are only available on particular device!

 ## Features

-- Create account and Login (However, progress is lost after being refreshed).
+- Create account and Login .

 - Locally stored accounts for users to interact with